-Using a group model, we facilitate coaching programs for Connecting Cohorts which are made up of four to six people from a single company or organization.
-These six-month long programs are designed to improve participants’ skills as connectors while holding them accountable to specific and measurable goals.
+Using a group model, we facilitate coaching programs for Connecting Cohorts which are made up of four to eight people from a single company or organization.
+These customized programs are designed to improve participants’ skills as connectors while holding them accountable to specific and measurable goals.
 Organizations benefit from the collective learning of the cohort and the relationship building momentum that it generates.

 When cohort coaching is not an option, we offer one-on-one coaching programs for high performers who are committed to achieving business success through better relationships.
 Programs are individualized to each participant and require a six-month minimum commitment.